steveshogren/blog-source/source/_posts/2014-09-16-skill-continuum.markdown

 mastery of their work.

-Similarly, the judicious use of automation for deployment, testing, and building greatly reduce the friction of development for entire teams.
+Similarly, the judicious use of automation for deployment, testing, and building greatly reduces the friction of development for entire teams.
 Lowered friction means less cognitive burden.

 That being said, I think there comes a point where you have to put